Sean MarcanoSenior Product Design Manager

 Final checkout experience on Ladder.com

-Both initiatives were validated through controlled testing before full rollout — which meant the numbers were real, not projected.
+Both results validated through controlled testing before full rollout

 Next Project